 But then Voices uber-user Dunes correctly pointed out that, sadly, utter fools exist in the real estate space (and lets face it, every other space).

 Maybe there really was another offer.
-More likely, the agent tried to employ a “tactic” of claiming there were other offers in an attempt to squeeze more money from our client ”“ and for his seller.
+More likely, the agent tried to employ a “tactic” of claiming there was a competing offer in an attempt to squeeze more money from our client – and for his seller.
 A noble gesture, but one that rarely works.

-This brings up the question though of whether competing offers should be disclosed, and more precisely to the point of debate on the Trulia thread, should the existence of competing offers somehow be proved to other buyers interested in the property?
+This brings up the question though of whether competing offers should be disclosed, and more precisely to the point of debate on the Trulia thread, should the existence of a competing offer somehow be proved to other buyers interested in the property?